B2G sales: How startups can sell to government agencies

 The whole team sat down and decided to radically shift gears in their sales strategy to dominate one industry: the government.

-To most people in the startup world, the idea of selling to governments is baffling.
+To most small business owners and startup founders, the idea of selling to governments is baffling.
 They don’t even know where to begin.
-If you work in a startup, the things you care about are probably the opposite to a life in public service: potential for growth vs. job security; freedom and autonomy vs. procedural process.
+If you work in a startup, the things you care about are probably the opposite of a life in public service: potential for growth vs. job security; freedom and autonomy vs. procedural process.
 The government seems impenetrable, with bureaucratic nightmares, tight budgets, and crazy contracts.

 Endless questions pop up that steer most people well clear of pursuing the government.
 In many ways, selling to the government is uncharted territory for startups.
 It’s the road not taken.

 But because no one really understands how to sell to the government, it’s a massive opportunity to blaze a trail, to go out there and actually do it.

 The government is a huge space, ready to be disrupted.
 Roughly, 33% of government transactions are processed digitally and continue to raise year over year.
 Once you get your foot in the door, it’s a market that’s waiting and ready to be cornered.

 Let’s take a look at how SeamlessDocs transformed the trajectory of its business by focusing sales outreach on the government, and how you can do the same.

 Four stages of closing the government